Efficient Band Structure Unfolding with Atom-centered Orbitals: General Theory and Application: Methodology

 We implemented the band unfolding method described above as part of the native band-structure post-processing tool in {\tt FHI-aims}.
 The general workflow is illustrated in Fig.~\ref{fig:bzu_workflow}.
 In addition to the standard input tags required for SC band structure calculations, two additional pieces of information are necessary.
 These are the transformation matrix $\matrixf{M}$ between PC lattice vectors $\matrixf{a}$ and SC lattice vectors $\matrixf{A}$ and the mapping relation between atoms in the PC and the SC, which is used for constructing the translational operator~$\matrixf{T}$.
 As in the case of a band structure calculation, the SC $\bf K$-points are independent in the band unfolding calculation, allowing for efficient parallelization.
 In our implementation in {\tt FHI-aims}, this is achieved by supporting both parallelization over {\bf k}-points using {\tt LAPACK} for the linear algebra and parallel linear algebra via {\tt ScaLAPACK}.
 This enables efficient parallelization for varying system sizes and $\bf K$-point requirements and allows large supercells to be handled with minimal computational overhead.
 For instance, Fig.~\ref{fig:GaN_4096atoms}(b) shows the unfolded band of a 4,096-atom GaN supercell with nearly 100,000 basis functions and 50,000 states.
 Our unfolding algorithm accounts for $\sim$ 45\% of the total runtime at the semi-local level of exchange-correlation with eight $\bf K$-points on the $\bf K$-path.

 Note that the current implementation relies on the assumption that the number of basis functions in the supercell and primitive cell are commensurate.
 However, the presented derivation and methodology is general and equally applicable to systems with vacancies, interstitial atoms, alloys, or other systems where the number of basis functions in the supercell and primitive cell are not directly divisible.
-For instance, this can be achieved by introducing placeholder orbitals when constructing the primitive cell translational operator.
+As discussed above in Sec.~\ref{sec: analytical T_PC}, this can be achieved by introducing placeholder orbitals when constructing the primitive cell translational operator.
 Similarly, our unfolding approach is also applicable to other (quasi-)particle energy spectrum, such as phonon or magnon dispersions.